 In an era that demands constant connectivity, many places around the world practically need handheld devices to connect love ones and to complete technology-centered tasks.
 Mobile phone certainly fit the bill when it comes to society’s demand for media technologies.
 However, some individuals argue that cellphone is potentially be sourced of distraction in public places.
 I disagree with this policy of banning mobile phones in communal confined areas.

 On the other hand, it is understandable how disrespectful it can be for someone to answer calls in libraries, trains, or even in theatres.
 Sometimes, someone will wonder why there are individuals that are incapable of behaving properly in public venues.
-In trains for example, while other passengers are trying to relax or concentrate during the trip and suddenly a phone rung.
+In trains for example, while other passengers are trying to relax during the trip and suddenly a phone rung.
 Despite this, there are instances that using smartphones in public transports and other public areas is beneficial than a distraction.
 In particular, people can easily access if they want to reach their love ones at any time such as when there is bombing or a dangerous weather event outside.
-In addition, people use mobile phone for entertainment such as playing games or reading e-books.
+Moreover, people use mobile phone for entertainment such as playing games or reading e-books.
 Enforcing a ban would be greatly undermined the advantages of owning this smart communication tool.
 Similarly, it can lead to a set of communication hassles or might introduce more problems not just for individual but for general public at large.

 In conclusion, banning of mobile phone in public areas seem sensible, while it may be disruptive and irritating at times, however, this piece of technology will address the safety issues and protect a variety of risks in people’s everyday lives.
 Policy makers should allow the use of mobile phones in public places but with few restrictions.

 - IELTS speaking sample questions with answers: Health

 - IELTS Speaking sample questions with answers: Hometown